NetApp-on-Google-Cloud/GCP-CVS-CapacityManager/README.md

 The intended way to run it is use a alert as described in [Monitoring cloud volumes](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/monitoring?hl=en_US).
 Configure PubSub as notification channel and attach this script running as [Google Cloud Function](https://cloud.google.com/functions) to the PubSub topic.

 Warning:
 * The Cloud Function is only triggered once, if threshold is breached.
-Make sure your margin adds enough space to get the volume under the threshold (e.g. 20% margin for a 80% threshold), otherwise volume stays above threshold and resizing will not be triggered again.
-Sizind advice: margin >= 100-threshold. e.g for a threshold at 80%, margin should be set >= 20%
+Make sure your margin adds enough space to get the volume under the threshold (e.g. 25% margin for a 80% threshold), otherwise volume stays above threshold and resizing will not be triggered again.
+Sizind advice: margin >= 100-threshold+5. e.g for a threshold at 80%, margin should be set >= 25%.
+Note that alerts only trigger once every 10 minutes.
+If you resize and pass the threshold within 10 minutes again, no new alert is triggered.
 * Events created before the Cloud Function did subscribe to the PubSub topic are lost.
 You need to resize the volumes in advance, e.g. by using the CLI way

 Example screenshot of event-based invocation in action: